 Getting your female pet spayed and your male pet neutered gives them a myriad of benefits they would otherwise not get.
-With timely pet spay and neuter, females are free from stressful heat cycles and males can have a reduction in aggressive behavior that can sometimes lead to altercations with other pets or animals.
-Furthermore, the medical benefits are some that are unsurpassed when you give your loyal companion the gift of pet spay and neuter.
+With timely cat and dog neuter and spay, females are free from stressful heat cycles and males can have a reduction in aggressive behavior that can sometimes lead to altercations with other pets or animals.
+Furthermore, the medical benefits are some that are unsurpassed when you give your loyal companion the gift of spay and neuter.
 We care about animals in Orlando at MetroWest Veterinary Clinic and we know you do as well.
-Have peace of mind you’re not contributing to animal homelessness by getting your pet spayed or neutered.
+Have peace of mind you’re not contributing to animal homelessness by getting your cat and dog neutered or spayed.

-When to Get Your Pet Spayed or Neutered
+When to Get Your Cat or Dog Neutered or Spayed

-The best time for pet spay and neuter is before reproductive maturity is reached.
+The best time for cat and dog neuter or spay is before reproductive maturity is reached.
 For cats, this can be as young as four-months old and for dogs this can be as young as five-months old.
 Imagine having to care for an unexpected litter of puppy or kittens when your pet is still young!
-Timely pet spay and neuter eliminates the chances for unplanned pregnancies.
+Timely spay and neuter eliminates the chances for unplanned pregnancies.
 In males, disruptive habits like urine spraying and marking can be prevented if they’re neutered before mother nature drives them to find a mate and become territorial.
 We can spay or neuter healthy puppies and kittens as young as eight weeks old and we’re always happy to talk about the optimal time to “fix” your breed.
 Cats should generally be ready by eight-weeks old, but the traditional age for dogs is between six to nine-months old.

 Lengthening and Making Their Lives Happier

 Male and female pets are both less likely to become victims of certain cancers by getting spayed and neutered.
 Roaming behavior is also significantly reduced, making your furry family member less likely of becoming lost or injured.
 Benefits include: